 Automated machine tending – a natural first step

 Machine tending is a natural first step for automation with cobots.
-Loading and unloading CNCs, lathes, mills, press brakes and other machines is one of production’s biggest time sinks.
+Loading and unloading CNC mills, lathes, mills, press brakes and other machines is one of production’s biggest time sinks.
 But if you still need a QC inspector to walk over and check the parts that come off the machine, the benefits of automated machine tending are limited.

 QC and automated machine tending